MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-rigetti.md

 print(f"Estimated cost: {cost.estimated_total}")
 ```

-This displays the estimated cost in USD.
+The estimated cost is displayed in USD.

 For the most current pricing details, see [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing#rigetti), or find your workspace and view pricing options in the **Provider** tab of your workspace via: [aka.ms/aq/myworkspaces](https://aka.ms/aq/myworkspaces).